manalelsayed/Practice-DevOps/Infrastructure-as-a-code/challenge2/README.md

 This file contains the update-stack command, and this too expects three command-line arguments.

-#Notes
+<h3>Notes</h3>
--you must be in the origin speciefied in your create.sh file to see the cloudformation stacks
+-you must be in the origin speciefied in your create.sh file to see the cloudformation stacks <br>

--To execute the Shell scripts write these commands in your bash cmd
+-To execute the Shell scripts write these commands in your bash cmd<br>

 ./create.sh {here write your stack name} {template file name} {parameters file name}
-ex: ./create.sh stackOne network.yml parameters.json
+<h4>ex: ./create.sh stackOne network.yml parameters.json</h4>

 <h5>or you can directly write them in create.sh file but we don't want to hard-code these values to make our code reusable</h5>

-The command above is equivalent of running the following: aws cloudformation create-stack --stack-name stackOne --template-body file://network.yml    --parameters file://parameters.json  --region=us-west-2
+The command above is equivalent of running the following:

--Troubleshoot
+<h4>aws cloudformation create-stack --stack-name stackOne --template-body file://network.yml  --parameters file://parameters.json  --region=us-west-2</h4>

+<h3>Troubleshoot</h3>
-While running the AWS commands using either create.sh or update.sh file, if you face permission denied error, then you will have to grant the execute permission to the owner (yourself) explicitly as: chmod +x update.sh chmod +x create.sh
+While running the AWS commands using either create.sh or update.sh file, if you face permission denied error, then you will have to grant the execute permission to the owner (yourself) explicitly as:<br>
+chmod +x update.sh
+chmod +x create.sh